Prof-ThiagoOliveira/blog/content/accomplishments/projects.md

 ### Sugarcane straw management for bioenergy

 **Summary**:
-Global warming can intensify the soil organic matter (SOM) turnover, damaging soil health.
-Crop residues left on the soil are important to maintain a positive SOM budget and nutrient cycling.
-But, sugarcane (Saccharum officinarum) straw has been removed from the field for bioenergy purposes.
-We hypothesize that global warming, together with straw removal, will negatively impact Brazil’s ethanol carbon footprint.
+Warming accelerates soil organic-matter turnover, threatening long-term soil health.
+Sugarcane straw—normally a key residue for nutrient cycling—is increasingly removed for bioenergy, so we evaluated how combined warming and straw removal affect greenhouse-gas emissions and Brazil’s ethanol carbon footprint.

 **Publications**: